mcenv/setup-minecraft/README.md

 # setup-minecraft

-This action downloads and caches the specific version of Minecraft.
+This action downloads and caches a specific version of Minecraft.

 ## Inputs